department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/user-research/research-plan.md

 **1. What method of research are you planning and why?**

   - We will conduct an initial short qualitative interview to gain insight into the "why" questions we have.
   - This will be followed by a moderated co-design exercise.
-We think this collaborative approach will give us the best chance to understand what Veterans expectations are around a logged-in experience.
+We've chosen this collaborative approach to gain insight into what Veterans expect to see on their logged-in homepage (versus their profile), and where they would expect to see these items.
+Engaging with participants in this way will also help us see any difference between what participants say, and what they actually do.
   - We will have a card sort available as a back-up because it could provide similar insights to the design exercise.

 **2. Where are you planning to do your research?**